 Women’s Golf Event will be Tuesday, May 14 at Diamond Springs Golf Course

 Summer TRIP Hours: (Summer tables are at the High School and Rose Park locations only, 7:30-9:00)

-You are invited to join the Holland Christian School Orchestras at the Jack H. Miller Center for the Musical Arts on Tuesday, May 15 at 7:00 pm.
-This concert will feature a musical variety including Beauty and the Beast, a grand composition by Johannes Brahms, and a new composition by senior Andrew Gretzinger.
+You are invited to join the Holland Christian School Orchestras in the Jack H. Miller Center for the Musical Arts (221 Columbia Ave, Holland, MI 49423) on Tuesday, May 14 at 7:00 pm.
+This concert will feature a musical variety including music from the movie Up, Sibelius’s Finlandia, Grieg’s Peer Gynt Suite, and the music of Coldplay.
 See the wonderful progression from 4th to high school orchestras, a beautiful picture of education at Holland Christian.

-Remember that your son or daughter must have completed the 10 service hours required by May 18 to receive a diploma.
+Remember that your son or daughter must have completed the 10 service hours required by May 17 to receive a diploma.
 Please encourage them to complete the requirements as soon as possible.
-Check PowerSchool under homeroom to see if your student has an “S” = satisfactory or “I” = incomplete and contact their family group teacher with questions.
+Check PowerSchool under “Family Flex” to see if your student has an “S” = satisfactory or “I” = incomplete and contact their family group teacher with questions.

 Seniors End of the year schedule

 May 10 All library fines and materials returned to the Media Center